mrsilentemmanuel/Personal-Website/src/data/about.md

 # Fun facts

-- I don't use Whats App.
+- I don't use and have Whats App.
 - I have never had more than 50 contacts on my phone.
 - I am allergic to failure.
 - I can't locate every country on a map.